{{flagHref}}

 What is the difference between yield strength and tensile strength?

-Yield strength is the stress at which a material begins to undergo permanent deformation, whereas tensile strength is the maximum stress a material can withstand before it fractures.
+Yield strength is the beginning of permanent deformation, while tensile strength is the stress fracture limit.

 Why is yield strength important in engineering?